adkein/value_counts/README.md

 rather than by value.

 Pass `--delim` (short form (`-d`) to adjust the delimiter between the value and the value count in the output.

-## Notes

-* A python implementation is included but is far less perfomant than the C implementation.